+Summary: FILS will benefit this case, but will not be a critical factor in this use case success

+Impact: Low

 Museum attendee –The person obtains information about an object on display as they walk up to the object.
 Instead of the current recorded voice guides currently in use, this service would be automatically activated by the current location, within a meter or two if necessary, of the user and could even take into account the direction the person is looking in.
 The information could be multimedia and be interactive.